Communities Taking Climate Action: Leading Courageously

 About the Event

-Tamarack’s Community Climate Transitions team is thrilled to announce the theme of its upcoming annual event, taking place November 14-15, 2023.
+Tamarack’s Community Climate Transitions team is hosting its second annual gathering November 14-15, 2023 around the theme of courage.
 We know that responding to the climate crisis at the necessary speed and scale requires fearlessness and tenacity, particularly when dismantling and re-designing the colonial, extractive, and oppressive systems that fuel it in the first place.
-This is why, this year, we will gather around the theme of courage.

 Communities Taking Climate Action: Leading Courageously will take place virtually, with in-person meet-ups in several locations across the country where participants can connect with one another and deepen local capacity.